A Very Honorable Guy

 A Very Honorable Guy is a 1934 American pre-Code comedy film directed by Lloyd Bacon, written by Earl Baldwin, and starring Joe E. Brown, Alice White, Robert Barrat, Alan Dinehart, Irene Franklin and Hobart Cavanaugh.
 It was released by Warner Bros. on May 5, 1934.

-Premise
+Plot

 Well respected local good guy, Feet Samuels finds himself heavily in debt due to an uncharacteristic gambling binge.
 Feet decides the only way to settle the bill is by selling his body to an ambitious doctor.
 The doctor agrees to allow him one last month to live life to the fullest, then commit suicide.